Angular

 },

-{ path: '', redirectTo: '/login', pathMatch: 'full' },
+{ path: '', redirectTo: '/dashboard', pathMatch: 'full' }, // Redirect to dashboard first

 ];